Buyer’s Agent Duties

 Understandably, this situation has led to a steadily growing demand for brokers that work without this potential conflict of interest and focus solely on the interests of the buyer.

-The city’s luxury market holds a particularly high demand for buyer brokers.
+The city’s luxury market holds an unusually high demand for buyer brokers.
 Usually quite financially sophisticated, buyers in this market are well aware of the complexities of the real estate market and of the financial power that comes with having a specialist representing the buyer’s interests.

 The last few years have seen significant changes in the real estate industry.
 Thanks to the internet and new technologies buyers have unprecedented access to listings and real estate information.
 This raises the question, are buyer’s agents still necessary?
 The short answer is yes and here’s why.